|

 Royal Navy.
 Nelson's former experience in the merchant navy,

-who despised the Royal Navy, might have been the inspiration
+who despised the Royal Navy, might have been the motivation

 in those cases.